qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 * Font properties (``color``, ``font-family``, ``font-size``, ``font-weight``, ``font-style`` and ``word-spacing``)
 * Underline, strikethrough and overline through ``text-decoration``
-* Some properties such as ``vertical-align: super`` or ``vertical-align: sub`` are also available in any other HTML element.
+* Some properties such as ``vertical-align: super`` or ``vertical-align: sub`` are also available in any other HTML element

 Notable tags include superscript and subscript, where the text will be vertically :sup:`super` or :sub:`sub` aligned and automatically sized to 2/3 of the parent font size.